FFmpeg

-History
+Project history

 The project was started by Fabrice Bellard (using the pseudonym "Gérard Lantau") in 2000, and was led by Michael Niedermayer from 2004 until 2015.
 Some FFmpeg developers were also part of the MPlayer project.

-The "FF" in FFmpeg stands for "fast forward" The logo represents a zigzag scan pattern that shows how MPEG video codecs handle entropy encoding.
+The "FF" in FFmpeg stands for "fast forward."
+The logo represents a zigzag scan pattern that shows how MPEG video codecs handle entropy encoding.

 On March 13, 2011, a group of FFmpeg developers decided to fork the project under the name Libav.
 The group decided to fork the project due to a disagreement with the leadership of FFmpeg.

 Libav was declared abandoned in 2020.

 On January 10, 2014, two Google employees announced that over 1000 bugs had been fixed in FFmpeg during the previous two years by means of fuzz testing.

 In January 2018, the ffserver command-line program – a long-time component of FFmpeg – was removed.
 The developers had previously deprecated the program citing high maintenance efforts due to its use of internal application programming interfaces.

+In April 2026, Anthropic's Claude Mythos Preview found a 16-year-old critical vulnerability in FFmpeg codec H.264.

 The project publishes a new release every three months on average.
 While release versions are available from the website for download, FFmpeg developers recommend that users compile the software from source using the latest build from their source code, using the Git version control system.

-Codec history
+Codec development

 Two video coding formats with corresponding codecs and one container format have been created within the FFmpeg project so far.
 The two video codecs are the lossless FFV1, and the lossless and lossy Snow codec.
 Development of Snow has stalled, while its bit-stream format has not been finalized yet, making it experimental since 2011.
 The multimedia container format called NUT is no longer being actively developed, but still maintained.

 In summer 2010, FFmpeg developers Fiona Glaser, Ronald Bultje, and David Conrad, announced the ffvp8 decoder.
 Through testing, they determined that ffvp8 was faster than Google's own libvpx decoder.
 Starting with version 0.6, FFmpeg also supported WebM and VP8.

 In October 2013, a native VP9 decoder and OpenHEVC, an open source High Efficiency Video Coding (HEVC) decoder, were added to FFmpeg.
 In 2016 the native AAC encoder was considered stable, removing support for the two external AAC encoders from VisualOn and FAAC.
 FFmpeg 3.0 (nicknamed "Einstein") retained build support for the Fraunhofer FDK AAC encoder.
 Since version 3.4 "Cantor" FFmpeg supported the FITS image format.
 Since November 2018 in version 4.1 "al-Khwarizmi" AV1 can be muxed in MP4 and Matroska, including WebM.